WRF Physics¶

 bl_pbl_physics=16

-This scheme predicts TKE, as well as TKE dissipation rate; it also advects both TKE and the dissipation rate
+This scheme predicts and advects both TKE and the TKE dissipation rate

 No publication available